evilgn0me/helm_charts/charts/simple-ssh-bastion/README.md

   annotations:
     # with usage of external dns you can assign
     external-dns.alpha.kubernetes.io/hostname: bastion.example.com.
+    # if you are using nlb loadbalancer you will need to increase connection idle timeout.
+    service.beta.kubernetes.io/aws-load-balancer-connection-idle-timeout: "4000"
   #use this if you need whitelisting.
 This value depends on your loadBalancer type.
 Generally it works good with nlb in AWS.
   loadBalancerSourceRanges:
     - "1.1.1.1/32"